bcgov/GDX-Analytics/web_trackers/README.md

 ## Contributors

-The GDX analytics team will be the main contributors to this project currently.
-They will also maintain the code as well.
+The GDX Analytics Team will be the main contributors to this project currently.
+They will also maintain the code.

 ## License